artaru/durak_rl/README.md

 Durak provides a complex multi-agent environment with imperfect information and evolving strategies, making it an interesting challenge for reinforcement learning implementation.

+## Model
+This implementation employs Proximal Policy Optimization (PPO) with Adaptive Self-Play to train a deep neural network for playing Durak.
+The system uses a shared-backbone Actor-Critic architecture with action masking for legal move enforcement and maintains a dynamic opponent pool with curriculum learning strategies.
+Training incorporates Generalized Advantage Estimation (GAE), entropy-based exploration bonuses, gradient clipping, and automatic opponent updates based on performance thresholds.

 ## Features
 * Durak Environment – Custom game environment with rules, actions, and strategy dynamics.